-- General Liability Claims: This claim will come in handy as it will protect you in cases of miscellaneous occurrences while on the project site, if it is more than your policy.
+This claim will come in handy as it will protect you in cases of miscellaneous occurrences while on the project site if it is more than your policy.

-- Employer Liability Claims: Employer liability will protect you against lawsuits that are linked to workers compensation.
-If a worker is inured on the job, their worker compensation benefits will compensate them for any loss of earnings.
-However, if in the event the employee decides to file a law suit for something else and your employer liability is not sufficient to cover, your umbrella liability will kick in and cover the missing amount.
+Employer-liability will protect you against lawsuits that are linked to workers compensation.
+If a worker is injured on the job, their worker compensation benefits will compensate them for any loss of earnings.
+However, if in the event the employee decides to file a lawsuit for something else and your employer liability is not sufficient to cover, your umbrella liability will kick in and cover the missing amount.

 By now we can see that having umbrella coverage is beneficial, and can cover lots of scenarios that can get a contractor in serious trouble.
 However it is important to note that it does not cover everything, so one must be adequately prepared for whatever may happen.
 In cases such as your property insurance, if you have issues with your property, your umbrella coverage will not cover you there with claims.